How to link an Osram Smart+ on/off switch to the Philips Hue bridge for remote control, scenes and timers

 There are two versions of the plug available: the EU/UK version with Zigbee Light Link (ZLL) and the US version with Zigbee Home Automation 1.2 (ZHA).
 The EU model works fine with Hue, but the US one needs to wait till Philips rolls out the new Zigbee 3.0 protocol to both the old and new Hue bridges in early 2018.
 Zigbee 3.0 includes backwards compatibility with both ZLL and ZHA.

-Since the Zigbee 3.0 release on Hue this is no longer an issue.
+Since the Zigbee 3.0 release on Hue this should no longer an issue.
+But there are reports this is not the case.

 - In iConnectHue go to Lights and then + button.